Vault-ist/api/Card Program 1/Card Soft Block and Unblock/send-customer-soft-unblock-sms-code.md

 `GET` **/v2/card/{cardId}/soft-unblock/code**

-his endpoint is designed for sending a soft unblock SMS code to a customer associated with a specific card.
+This endpoint is designed for sending a soft unblock SMS code to a customer associated with a specific card.

 ## Request